Trinity Tigers

+Varsity teams

 Baseball

-The Trinity University Baseball program has a motto - "the tradition continues" - that the players look to in the heat of battle and celebrate in victory.
-“The Tradition Continues” is a staple of the baseball program's team-first approach and commitment to the good of the whole, the belief that each player contributes to the proud tradition of Trinity Baseball every time they step on the field.
+The Trinity University baseball program has a motto - "the tradition continues".
 The Trinity Baseball Stadium was refurbished in 2022 with a turf field, new netting, updated batting cages and new dugouts.

-In May 2015, Trinity Baseball qualified for the Division III College World Series for the first time, falling one game short of the championship round and placing third overall.
+In May 2015, Trinity baseball qualified for the Division III College World Series for the first time, falling one game short of the championship round and placing third overall.

 In 2016, Trinity won the NCAA Division III College World Series and became national champions.
 In a best-of-three format, Trinity defeated Keystone College 14-6 in game 1 and 10-7 in game 2.
 Trinity defeated the 2015 champion, SUNY Cortland, twice in the bracket rounds of the tournament en route to the national championship.

-Jeremy Wolf was playing in the outfield when the Trinity Baseball Team won the 2016 NCAA Division III Baseball Championship.
+Jeremy Wolf was playing in the outfield when the Trinity baseball team won the 2016 NCAA Division III Baseball Championship.
 In 2016, Wolf hit .408/.508/.741 with 60 runs, 28 doubles (leading the NCAA, and establishing new Trinity and SCAC single-season records), 149 total bases (third in the nation), 11 home runs, and 70 RBIs (4th in the nation).
 He was named All-American First Team of both the American Baseball Coaches Association (ABCA) and D3baseball.com, was named the West Region Player of the Year by the ABCA and D3baseball.com, and was named Southern Collegiate Athletic Conference Player of the Year.
 In his college career Wolf hit 72 doubles, a Trinity record, over 189 games.